dstoeckm/CSW-to-Kenna/README.md

+# CSW-to-Kenna

-Simple Python script to pull Vulnerabilities out of Cisco Secure Workload,format into JSON and upload to a preconfigured Cisco Vulnerability Management Connector.
+This simple Python script to pull Vulnerabilities out of Cisco Secure Workload,format into JSON and upload to a preconfigured Cisco Vulnerability Management Connector.

 This python code relies on the requiremet.txt, please intall acordingly by `pip install -r /path/to/requirements.txt`